kmsky/aws-terraform-starter/README.md

 ## How to use 🚀
 1. Clone the repository
-2. Add new environment directory or use existing one (`production`)
+2. Change directory to the environment you want to use (create new if needed)
-3. Add `terraform.tfvars` file with necessary variables
+3. Add `terraform.tfvars` file with necessary variables in the environment directory
 4. Setup proper bucket for Terraform state in `01_provider.tf` file
-5. Run `make init` to initialize the working directory
+5. Run `make init` to initialize the environment
 6. Run `make plan` to create an execution plan
 7. Run `make apply` to apply the changes with auto-approve